Towing with an electric car, hybrid or plug-in hybrid - what you need to know

 Considering an alternative-fuel tow car?
 Read our guide on towing a caravan or trailer with a hybrid or electric car

-An increasing number of motorists are these days considering either a hybrid, plug-in hybrid or electric model for their next car, replacing a diesel or petrol.
-While this can be a great move for cutting pollution and ensuring you have an affordable car to run, what if you often tow a caravan, horsebox or heavy trailer?
+An increasing number of motorists are considering either a hybrid, plug-in hybrid or electric model for their next car, replacing a diesel or petrol.
+While this can be a great move for cutting pollution and ensuring you have an affordable car to run, you may need to consider what impact this might have on your ability to tow a caravan, horsebox or heavy trailer?

 You may have read that some alternative-fuel vehicles like the best-selling Nissan Leaf electric car aren’t suitable for towing, but does that apply to all of them?
 And what about hybrid and plug-in hybrid models, many of which are tough-looking and powerful SUVs?